inlabels/.github/profile/README.md

 Message your connections 💬<br />
 And more...

-To try InLabels out just install it on your Chrome!<br />
+Try InLabels out and tell us what you think!<br />
 https://chromewebstore.google.com/detail/inlabels/kigldbibicfnokcmmoibklccgbpmiekd/